Imagine only getting words of appreciation from your friends and family on your birthday.

-Think about your companies current recognition methods.
+Think about the current recognition methods being used in your company.
 Are they fulfilling your HR goals?
 If not, it might be time to include other recognition methods into your strategy.

 Bottom line: A company cannot achieve these goals with a single type of recognition method.
 A mix of unstructured and structured recognition is required to meet different employee needs and achieve long-term HR goals.

 for monthly updates on new articles and help guides.

 5625 Ferrier St

 1 833 APPLAUZ